Dangerous (Cascada song)

-"Dangerous" is the second single in the UK & Ireland but third overall to be released by Cascada from their third studio album Evacuate the Dancefloor.
-The music video was uploaded to YouTube by the UK record company All Around The World records on the August 17, 2009.
-The single was released in the United Kingdom on October 12, 2009.
+"Dangerous" is a song by Cascada, released as a single in 2009 from their third studio album Evacuate the Dancefloor.
+It was the second single released in the UK and Ireland from the album but the third overall.
+The music video was uploaded to YouTube by the UK record company All Around the World on August 17, 2009, and the single was released in the United Kingdom on October 12, 2009.

-The song "Dangerous" was performed on the 'National Lottery Euromillions Draw', broadcast on BBC One on 18 September 2009.
+"Dangerous" was performed on the National Lottery EuroMillions draw, broadcast on BBC One on 18 September 2009.

-It is composed in the key signature of E-flat minor and has a Tempo of 145 BPM.
+It is composed in the key signature of E-flat minor and has a tempo of 145 BPM.